bhasling/goa/README.md

     GOA add folder <mylabel>

-This tells GOA to move all messages from people who have this label in your contact of that person.
+This tells GOA to move all messages from people who have this label in your contacts to a email folder of the same name.
 If you change your mind you can send GOA another email:

     GOA remove folder <mylabel>

-Then GOA will stop moving message for that label.
+Then GOA will stop moving messages for that label.
 You can keep the label in the contacts.

 ## Missing Contacts